-Once you add a note to a tile, the tile’s three-dot tile menu changes to display Edit note instead of Add note.
-Click Edit note to reveal a pop-up window similar to the above that will allow you to edit or delete your note.
+Once you add a note to a tile, the tile’s three-dot menu changes to display Edit note instead of Add note.
+Click Edit note to edit or delete your note.

 You cannot duplicate a Look-linked tile and will not see Duplicate tile in the three-dot menu of Look-linked tiles.

-When a dashboard is in edit mode, you can delete a tile from a dashboard (beta) by selecting Delete (for a query tile) or Remove Look (for a Look-linked tile) from the tile’s three-dot menu.
+In edit mode, you can delete a tile from a dashboard.
+Select Delete (for a query tile) or Remove Look (for a Look-linked tile) from the tile’s three-dot menu.
 This deletion cannot be undone.

 Deleting a Look-linked tile from a dashboard does not affect the underlying Look.